djreiss/diffimWriteup/README.md

 # Current state of image subtraction in the LSST stack

+The image subtraction script is in `lsst.pipe.tasks.imageDifference`, which performs image subtraction and then detects and measures sources (`diaSources`) in the subtractions.
+This task itself very recently was refactored (DM-3704) and split into two separate tasks which now reside in `ip_diffim`: `MakeDiffimTask` and `ProcessDiffimTask`, which are called sequentially from the command-line task `imageDifference.py`.

+**Important note:** There exists an un-merged branch `u/djreiss/DM-3704` of `ip_diffim` and `pipe_tasks` which implements tickets [DM-3704](https://jira.lsstcorp.org/browse/DM-3704), [DM-5294](https://jira.lsstcorp.org/browse/DM-5294) and [DM-5295](https://jira.lsstcorp.org/browse/DM-5295), a refactor of the large and sprawling code in the existing command-line task`lsst.pipe.tasks.imageDifference.py`.
+At the time of this writing, the responsibilities of the existing task were split into two separate command-line tasks (and their corresponding pipe tasks) and moved from `pipe_tasks` into `ip_diffim`.
+These new tasks are in the submodules `lsst.ip.diffim.makeDiffim` and `lsst.ip.diffim.processDiffim`.
+Correspondingly, `imageDifference.py` is now primarily a wrapper around these two tasks which call `MakeDiffimTask.run()` and `ProcessDiffimTask.run()` in order, taking the same exact input and producing the same exact output as previously.

+The remaining text below will assume that this refactor eventually gets merged into master, and thus will refer to `makeDiffim`, `processDiffim`, etc.

 # 1. Alard and Lupton (AL) PSF matching and image subtraction

 The AL algorithm is used by default in `ip_diffim` to perform PSF matching and image subtraction.
 It performs quickly and well because it uses small regions surrounding bright, isolated stars around to compute the PSF-matching kernel, $k_i$, at various locations $i$ across the image.
 It uses various heuristics to pre-filter those bright stars prior to computation of the $k_i$, and once they are computed, uses PCA to estimate a smoothly spatially-varying $k$ from them.

 There are a very large number of configuration parameters which affect the quality of the subtraction.
 In general, the defaults work well, although for images with different pixel-scales and/or PSF sizes, these parameters may need to be tuned.
 Many of these important parameters are buried deep in the `kernel` config parameter of the `subtract` algorithm (a reference to the `lsst.ip.diffim.ImagePsfMatchTask` task).

-The image subtraction script is in `lsst.pipe.tasks.imageDifference`, which performs image subtraction and then detects and measures sources (`diaSources`) in the subtractions.
-This task itself very recently was refactored (DM-3704) and split into two separate tasks which now reside in `ip_diffim`: `MakeDiffimTask` and `ProcessDiffimTask`, which are called sequentially from the command-line `imageDifference.py`.

 In [Figure 1](#figure-1) and [Figure 2](#figure-2), we show an image subtraction using the AL algorithm on an example DECam image.
 Here we use a single `calexp` as the template to highlight the effects of noise in the template and how these are mitigated.
 Note that the subtraction is decorrelated (see Section 1.2.), as this is now the default when image subtraction is run via the LSST stack.